MuratBuker/Cumulus-Backup-Automation/README.md

 - `datacenter`: A variable that should be defined in your inventory or playbook to specify the data center name.
 - `backup_date` and `backup_time`: Variables that should be defined in your playbook or inventory to timestamp the backups.
 - `inventory_hostname`: A built-in Ansible variable that represents the current host being managed.

+## Callback Plugin for Email Notifications

+- The repository includes a custom callback plugin (`email_playbook_results.py`) that sends email notifications with the results of playbook executions.
+- Update the email addresses and SMTP server details in the plugin as needed.
+- Ensure that the callback plugin is placed in the `callback_plugins` directory and that Ansible is configured to use it.

+## Security Considerations

+- Ensure that sensitive information such as passwords and API keys are managed securely, using Ansible Vault or environment variables.
+- Regularly update Ansible and related dependencies to mitigate security vulnerabilities.

 ### Contributing